 · One may file a petition to the court where the agreement is granted, in cases such as reducing or rearranging child support payments.

 · For parents residing overseas, child support will be enforced for failure to comply with the court order.
-The court will seize properties in Thailand and have them sold at an auction, where the proceeds will be paid for the Child Support.
-For those with no property in Thailand, the Thai court will work cooperatively with the court where a property is located, and will seize that property to pay for the child support.
+The court will seize properties in Thailand and have them sold at an auction.
+Where the proceeds will be paid for the child support.
+For those with no property in Thailand.
+The Thai court will work cooperatively with the court where a property is located.
+They will seize that property to pay for the child support.

-· To make sure that child support payment set for the child’s tuition fees is not being used for another purpose by the custodial parent, it is highly recommended to pay child tuition fees directly to the schools.
+· To make sure that child support payment set for the child’s tuition fees.
+This is not being used for another purpose by the custodial parent.
+It is highly recommended to pay child tuition fees directly to the schools.

 · In Thailand, children are only allowed to open bank accounts when they reach the age of 15.
 Then will be able to deposit the child support money to the child’s bank account directly.